Bluehost vs DreamHost – Which Is Better for WordPress?

 Bluehost are one of the biggest names in shared hosting — and DreamHost aren’t far behind.
-Both have been around since at least 2003, and host millions of websites for their customers, so, if you’re looking for excellent-value shared hosting, these are two companies you’re likely to be considering.
+Both have been around since at least 2003, and both host millions of websites for their customers.
+If you’re looking for excellent-value shared hosting, these are two companies you’re likely to be considering.

 But are they any good?
 And, if so, which one should you choose?